neuronsimulator/nrn/neuron/neuron/classes/cvode.rst

         the event time arrives.
         This statement is normally a call to a procedure which may send another cvode.event.
-Note that since the event queue is cleared upon finitialize() the cvode.event must be sent after that.
+Note that since the event queue is cleared upon :func:`finitialize` the cvode.event must be sent after that.

         Multiple threads and/or the local variable time step method, sometimes require a bit of extra thought about the purpose of the statement.
 Should it be executed